Subscibe 2 vs. Jetpack subscription options

-#3 Updated by Matt Gold over 6 years ago
+#3 Updated by Matt Gold almost 7 years ago

 As I understand it from a conversation with Chris Caruso, this request is part of a larger possible plan to have some GC doctoral programs start using the Commons as a replacement for departmental listservs.
 It's an exciting idea that I've asked Chris to present on at our next team meeting.

 #4 Updated by Boone Gorges almost 7 years ago